S-Hanin/SeleniumCrawler/README.md

 That's a wrapper for selenium web driver which aims to simplify getting information
 from web resources in case they use javascript to build the page or block using
-simple http libs like 'requests'
+simple http libs like 'requests'.

+There's no such things like multiprocessing or multithreading, just one browser instance,
+all works synchronously, that's not so trendy though.

+### Precautions

+Although I use this lib quite a long time it's still a homemade thing, so use it at your own risk.

 ### Using